abramhindle/ttwl-cli-saveedit/README-saves.md

 the random seeds you're used to will start to give a different result, so you may have to reroll a bunch to find your favorite set, again.

-## Currency (Money and Eridium)
+## Currency (Money and Moon Orbs)

-Money and Eridium can be set with the `--money` and `--eridium` arguments, respectively:
+Money and Moon Orbs can be set with the `--money` and `--moon-orbs` arguments, respectively:

     bl3-save-edit old.sav new.sav --money 20000000
-    bl3-save-edit old.sav new.sav --eridium 10000
+    bl3-save-edit old.sav new.sav --moon-orbs 10000

 ## Takedown Discovery Missions